FasterXML/aalto-xml/README.md

 # Overview

-Aalto XML processor is an ultra-high performance next generation Stax XML processor implementation.
-It also implements SAX2 API.
+Aalto XML processor is an ultra-high performance next generation Stax XML processor implementation, implementing both basic Stax API (`javax.xml.stream`) and Stax2 API extension (`org.codehaus.woodstox.stax2`).
+In additiona, it also implements SAX2 API.

 Additionally Aalto implements a non-blocking (asynchronous) Stax parser; non-blocking API is a minimalistic extension above Stax/Stax2 API to allow indication of "not yet available" token (EVENT_INCOMPLETE) as well as feeding of input (since InputStream can not be used as it blocks)